11 factors to consider when choosing an employer of record (EOR)

 While an EOR's relationship with the company is important, their interaction with the employees should be equally satisfactory.
 Before hiring an EOR make sure their dealings with companies and employees are fair, respectful, and professional.
 The EOR will be the main point of contact for the employees regarding matters like payroll, benefits, or HR support.

-An EOR having good relationships with the employees as well helps to improve employee satisfaction and retention resulting in better day-to-day operations and productivity.
-To ensure this, try to review the EOR’s history with other clients and how they deal with both; the company and employees.
-While it helps to increase employee satisfaction while bringing down the burden from internal teams, too much micromanagement results in disruptive operations so there has to be a balance between supportive and overseeing service.
+An EOR that maintains good relationships with employees helps to improve satisfaction and retention, resulting in better day-to-day operations and productivity.
+To get a sense of this, review the EOR's history with other clients and how they deal with both the company and employees.
+While it helps to increase employee satisfaction while bringing down the burden from internal teams, too much micromanagement results in disruptive operations, so there has to be a balance between supportive and overseeing service.

 Smooth employee exits

-Whether it’s onboarding or offboarding, the EOR has to manage everything intricately so that it neither impacts the company operations nor employees’ experience.
+Whether it's onboarding or offboarding, the EOR has to manage everything carefully so that it neither impacts the company operations nor the employees' experience.
 Exit laws vary based on region.
 Some localities require no notice period before exiting while some require 1, 2, 3, or more months prior notice.
-Moreover, there are other legal matters like proceeding with a smooth transition, or managing clearances that the EOR has to oversee in order to provide the company with a burden-free exit platform.
+There are also other legal matters like proceeding with a smooth transition or managing clearances that the EOR has to oversee in order to provide the company with a burden-free exit process.

 Before choosing an EOR, make sure to check if they provide legal services associated with exiting and termination.
-Ask about their processes and how they manage the offboarding processes both generally and legally.
-It helps to reduce risks like better offboarding and termination lawsuits.
-However, the cost of enhanced offboarding termination processes is often higher than normal services.
-So, while choosing an EOR, make sure that you ask questions about how they manage the employee exit process that results in fair outcomes for both; the company and the employee.
-Moreover, make sure they offer post-termination support as well so that it doesn’t come as a burden or damage the reputation of the company.
+Ask about their processes and how they manage offboarding both generally and legally.
+It helps to reduce risks like termination lawsuits.
+However, the cost of thorough offboarding processes is often higher than normal services.
+Make sure to ask how they manage the employee exit process in a way that results in fair outcomes for both the company and the employee.
+Also confirm they offer post-termination support so it doesn't come as a burden or damage the company's reputation.

 Software platforms and tech-savvy

 With the increasing need for technology integration to ease processes, companies should have most of their processes automated through software.
 Before choosing an EOR check the software platforms and technology they use to manage their processes including payroll, onboarding, and compliance.
-Proceeding with an EOR that values the power of automation and technology ensures simplified and easy management of processes with smooth integration with your current processes.
-It helps to reduce manual efforts while managing the processes on a global level if need be.
+Working with an EOR that values automation and technology means simpler management of processes and smoother integration with your current setup.
+It helps to reduce manual efforts while managing processes on a global level if need be.

-A tech-savvy EOR facilitates better communication and data sharing while providing real-time insights with the power of the latest software tools to improve overall efficiency.
-It decreases the manual burden on teams and gives an exceptional experience to both the company and employees.
-However, EORs with the latest tech are often costly in services and less tech-savvy teams usually cause disruptive operations.
-Before choosing an EOR, make sure to check their technical processes and the software they use to manage their operations.
-This will give you a better idea of the EOR’s technical expertise before you start working with them.
+A tech-savvy EOR supports better communication and data sharing while providing real-time insights using the latest software tools to improve overall efficiency.
+It decreases the manual burden on teams and gives a better experience to both the company and employees.
+However, EORs with the latest tech are often costly and less tech-savvy teams usually cause disruptive operations.
+Before choosing an EOR, check their technical processes and the software they use to manage their operations.
+This will give you a clearer picture of their technical expertise before you start working with them.

 Tailored services

 Each company works differently and requires EOR service that is tailored to its operations and requirements.
-Before choosing an EOR, make sure to check their services if they offer custom services based on client requirements.
+Before choosing an EOR, make sure to check whether they offer custom services based on client requirements.
 Ask about their customization related to contracts, benefits, compliance, analytics and reporting, and day-to-day operations.
-This will give you a better idea of their alignment with your team, culture, and operations along with your basic requirements.
+This will give you a better idea of how well they can adapt to your team, culture, and operations along with your basic requirements.

-Tailored operations help to improve overall efficiency and experience for the company and employees as the EOR adapts efficiently to the company’s norms.
-While choosing the EOR, ask questions related to this and examples or portfolios where they have customized their services for other clients for clarity.
-While customization helps to address specific requirements and improves the overall experience, it often comes with additional costs and it is time-consuming to adapt to custom requirements.
-So before you choose to work with an EOR, make sure that they can efficiently manage the customization of their services to align with your requirements.
+Tailored operations help to improve overall efficiency and experience for the company and employees as the EOR adapts to the company's norms.
+While choosing the EOR, ask for examples or portfolios where they have customized their services for other clients.
+Customization helps to address specific requirements and improves the overall experience, but it often comes with additional costs and takes time to get right.
+Make sure the EOR can efficiently manage that customization before you commit.

 Ability to scale

-All companies plan to scale at some point and require their operations to grow alongside.
-While choosing an EOR, make sure they have the ability to scale and enter new markets as you grow your company.
-Scaling processes often happen quickly and the need to scale along is important to ensure that a single process is not disrupting the growth scale.
-A reliable EOR should have expertise and capabilities around supporting the growth especially while entering new markets and going global.
+All companies plan to grow at some point and require their operations to expand alongside.
+While choosing an EOR, make sure they have the ability to grow into new markets as your company grows.
+Expansion often happens quickly and having an EOR that can keep pace is important so that a single process doesn't hold back your growth.
+A reliable EOR should have experience and knowledge supporting that growth, especially while entering new markets and going global.

-During scaling, companies require hiring from different regions and the EOR is responsible for managing all the processes and expanding the workforce.
+During expansion, companies require hiring from different regions and the EOR is responsible for managing all the processes and growing the workforce.
 This support helps to provide a smoother growth transition and offers long-term value to the company.
-While the ability to scale with the company ensures rapid growth and expansion along with reducing the administrative burden, the costs for scalable EOR often come at a higher price.
-While choosing an EOR make sure to ask for the previous experience where they had to scale their operations parallel to the expanding company they were working with.
-This will give you a better idea of how they approach scalability along with operations.
+While the ability to grow with the company helps reduce the administrative burden, the costs for a capable EOR often come at a higher price.
+When choosing an EOR, ask for previous examples where they had to expand their operations alongside a growing company.
+This will give you a better idea of how they approach that kind of growth in practice.

 Clear and open communication

 While choosing an EOR, make sure they have an open and transparent communication pattern with the company and employees.
-When working with third-party service providers, clear communication is highly important to ensure alignment between both teams and to reduce the risk of any disruptive operation.
-When selecting an EOR monitor how they are communicating their services and catering to your requirements.
-Ask about how they proceed with a transparent flow of communication.
-This will help you to get a better idea of their credibility regarding collaboration and trust.
+When working with third-party service providers, clear communication is highly important to keep both teams aligned and to reduce the risk of any disruptive operation.
+When selecting an EOR, monitor how they communicate their services and respond to your requirements.
+Ask about how they maintain a transparent flow of communication.
+This will help you get a better idea of their credibility regarding collaboration and trust.

-Ask about the EOR’s preferred communication channels and regular update processes.
+Ask about the EOR's preferred communication channels and regular update processes.
 A clear flow of communication helps to build healthy and long-term relationships while offering better resolution to issues and promoting trust.
 Poor communication flows lead to disruptive operations and regular issues.
-So before choosing an EOR, make sure their flow of communication and transparency aligns with your requirements, goals, and trust policy within your team.
+Before choosing an EOR, make sure their communication style and transparency fit your requirements, goals, and trust policy within your team.

 What is an employer of record (EOR)?